MALgraph

 Stabilization

-With the final version I've modernized the application's look, including subtle touches that improved interactivity.
+With the final—4th—version, I've modernized the application's look, including subtle touches that improved interactivity.
 Emphasizing content over geeky info bubbles streamlined the design, making it consistent and easier to use.

-I've written multiple variants of microcopy shown next to the loading spinner, entertaining the user with silly progress texts like "Proving P = NP…" while they wait for some process to finish.
+I've written multiple variants of microcopy shown next to the loading spinner, entertaining the user with silly progress texts like "Proving P=NP…" and "antialiasing buttons", while they wait for some process to finish.

 Working with the community, I've been maintaining the database, introducing new achievements and discussing potential new features.
 I made sure to keep the relevant documentation up-to-date for future maintainers.